Billing cycle: Definition, how long it is and more

 How long is a billing cycle?

-While they may vary, credit cards often have a billing cycle of around 30 days.
-It depends on the card issuer.
+While billing cycles may vary, credit cards often have a billing cycle of around 30 days.
+But a billing cycle isn’t always 30 days—it depends on the card issuer and can range from 28 to 31 days.

 You can review your credit card agreement or credit card statement to find how long your card’s billing cycle is.
 To comply with federal regulations, your card issuer must use equal billing cycles.
 But there’s a little wiggle room to accommodate weekends, holidays and months that are longer or shorter than others.